 Venue: The Law Society of Ireland, Blackhall Place Dublin 7 and webcast online

 Course Timings: Three onsite Friday & Saturday sessions with online release of supplemental lectures.

 Max number on course: 30

-Upcoming Programme Dates: Commencing on 5th May 2017 at 10am.
+Upcoming Programme Dates: Commencing on 09 November 2018.

 Course Aim: This course will provide participants with a detailed knowledge of the definition and scope of mediation in Ireland, together with the necessary skills to both act as a mediator and to advise clients involved in mediation.
 Those who successfully complete the course and the role play assessment will be eligible to apply for certified membership of the MII.

 Course Objectives: The course will introduce participants to mediation as a means of conflict resolution, and will commence with a comparison of adjudicative and non-adjudicative processes before reviewing the development of mediation in Ireland.
 There will be a particular focus on mediation and its increasing importance in the litigation landscape.
 The grounding legislation for mediation will be reviewed with a closer examination of the Mediation Bill, which is due to be published in early 2014, and the likely consequences of same.
 The course will outline the theory and principles of conflict resolution before analysing the role of the mediator.
 There will be a focus on the practical aspects of mediation.